-10. The key risks to the capital expenditure plans are that the level of grants estimated is subject to change, anticipated capital receipts are not realised or are more than expected in the medium term; and the future of New Homes Bonus (NHB).
-Additional monies have been allocated for NHB in 2022-23 (£934k) but the Government intends to cease this scheme in 2023/24 which impacts on the level of capital grants received going forward.
+10. The key risks to the capital expenditure plans are that the level of grants estimated is subject to change, anticipated capital receipts are not realised or spend is more than expected in the medium term.
+The Government had planned to cease New Homes Bonus from 2023/24 which impacted on the level of capital grants received going forward.
+We have had a reduced allocation in 2023/24 and its future remains uncertain.